hwdfld/ssh-chacha20-poly1305-drafts/README.md

 ## Motivation

-When I first started implementing "chacha20-poly1305@openssh.com" I was greatly disappointed by the qualitify of the documentation.
+When I first started implementing "chacha20-poly1305@openssh.com" I was greatly disappointed by the quality of the documentation.

 Finding the draft "draft-josefsson-ssh-chacha20-poly1305-openssh-00" I hoped for some improvements, but it sadly is just the same document as